-- 6.5.1 The ERM framework of an authorized insurer that belongs to a group should meet the following minimum requirements in respect of managing group risk. - 6.5.2 The Board and senior management of an authorized insurer should set risk management policies in respect of group risk of the insurer. - 6.5.3 The ERM framework of the authorized insurer should enable its Board and senior management to understand the risks associated with the intra-group transactions, as well as the inter-relationships and interdependence among group entities, that have a material impact on the insurer. - 6.5.4 The Board and senior management of the authorized insurer should have a clear understanding of the reinsurance activities conducted at the group level relevant to the authorized insurer.
-They should consider possible knock-on effects impacting the solvency and liquidity positions of the authorized insurer, that are arising from any failure of these reinsurers would have. - 6.5.5 The ERM framework of the authorized insurer should give consideration to the risk of support to the insurer from group entities not being available when there is a concern about another part of the group.
+- 6.5.3 The ERM framework of the authorized insurer should enable its Board and senior management to understand the risks associated with the intra-group transactions, as well as the inter-relationships and interdependence among group entities, that have a material impact on the insurer. - 6.5.4 The Board and senior management of the authorized insurer should have a clear understanding of the reinsurance activities conducted at the group level relevant to the authorized insurer.
+They should consider possible knock-on effects impacting the solvency and liquidity positions of the authorized insurer, that would arise from any failure of these reinsurers. - 6.5.5 The ERM framework of the authorized insurer should give consideration to the risk of support to the insurer from group entities not being available when there is a concern about another part of the group.
 In some circumstances, this may entail monitoring, setting quantitative and qualitative restrictions and reporting significant group events and intra-group exposures that materially impact the insurer, as appropriate.